 Why you should use Colima Sea salt

-Another thing to think about is the industrial nature of standard table salt.
-There are chemicals like aluminum and ferrocyanide used to process and stabilize that table salt.
-Colima sea salt on the other hand is a natural product that is made by filtering saltwater and letting the sun distill the crystals.
-It has a higher mineral count than table salt which makes food taste better.
+Another thing to think about is the industrial nature of regular salt found in the grocery store.
+There are chemicals and heavy metals like aluminum, ferrocyanide, and other anti-caking agents used to process and stabilize that table salt.
+Colima sea salt on the other hand is a natural salt that is made with a renewable process using filtered saltwater and drying tables.
+It has different mineral elements than table salt which makes food taste better.

 Colima sea salt does not contain microplastics as other sea salts do.
 The Cuyutlán Beach and the areas around the Armenia River have a unique type of black volcanic sand.
 The sand in the Cuyutlán Lagoon is the first stage of water filtration removing microplastics that are often found in sea salt made from open ocean water sources.